Professor of Medicine and Immunology

 In one seminal paper in the journal Nature Genetics in 2000, he and colleagues at University of Iowa showed that people with a variant of the gene TLR4 are less likely to develop airway diseases, such as asthma, when exposed to endotoxins found in household and agricultural dust or polluted air.
 Variants in that gene also influence risk of infectious diseases and cardiovascular disease.

 He landed in Denver in 2008 to take a post as a director of the Center for Genes, Environment, and Health at National Jewish Health.
-In January, 2011, CU appointed him chair of its DOM after an exhaustive national search.
+In January 2011, CU appointed him Chair of its Department of Medicine.

 View Dr. David Schwartz's CV.